-That includes parents like Danijel Velicki, a financial professional with Opus Group of Virginia in Virginia Beach, Virginia, who can afford to cover tuition costs in full.
+That includes parents like Danijel Velicki, a senior partner and founder of Opus Wealth Strategies of Virginia in Virginia Beach, Virginia, who can afford to cover tuition costs in full.
 Why?
 They want their kids to have some skin in the game.

 “We are saving for my kids’ tuition, but we’re also going to make them get scholarships, grants, and loans,” said Velicki, noting he observed too many peers during his college days who got a free ride from mom and dad and took it for granted.
 “Half of them didn’t graduate, or even go to class.”

 For his own kids, Velicki said he will require them to take on student loans, and he will help pay for those loans only if they graduate.
 “If they don’t graduate, that debt is on them,” he said.
 (Related: What high school seniors should know about student loans)

 Such strategy serves another purpose as well: It gives him four more years to invest in taxable savings accounts, and potentially build cash value in his life insurance policy, both of which he intends to use to help his kids pay off their final student loan bills.
 (Money in his 529 account will be used to immediately offset some of the college cost, since 529 funds must be used to pay qualified higher education costs in the same calendar year the expense was incurred.)

 “If I have $100,000 saved when they start college, I could have $125,000 by the time they graduate 5 years later just because of the growth of my principal in my brokerage account,” said Velicki.
 “The growth alone could potentially pay for half or more of their tuition, rather than spending it all on day one and losing that opportunity.”
 (Learn more: 529 Strategies)